Prashant-6388/OAuth2Demo/README.md

 Form based login is disabled so you will be able to access authorization and resource server only by post requests.

+etc folder contains requests that can be imported directly into postman app.

 Branchs:
 oauthServer_and_resource_server branch contains running code for Authorization and Resource creation using OAuth2. enable_cors branch is specifically for testing purpose and to allow CORS when request resources from localhost.